LEDs-by-glowingkitty/KiCad-PCB-design-workshop/README.md

 https://aisler.net

-## If you want to hand assemble your PCBs
+## Components for your PCBs, if you want to assemble the PCBs yourself

 **LCSC (China)**